Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 You’ll recognize income or capital gains depending on whether you’re classified as an investor or a trader.

-It’s likely that crypto-to-crypto trades will be considered a taxable disposal.
+Trading one cryptocurrency for another is considered a taxable disposal.
 You’ll be taxed based on how the price of your crypto has changed since you originally received it.

 You’ll recognize income or capital gains depending on whether you’re classified as an investor or a trader.